matn7/CS-Notes/src/main/java/spring/README.md

 - For Prototype Scope Spring does not call `@PreDestroy` method.
-- Thus, although initialization lifecycle callback methods are called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks are not called.
+- Thus, although initialization lifecycle callback methods called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks not called.
 - The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.
-- :star: - To get the Spring container to release resources held by prototype-scoped beans, try using a custom bean post-processor, which holds a reference to beans that need to be cleaned up.
+- :star: To get the Spring container to release resources held by prototype-scoped beans, try using a **custom bean post-processor**, which holds a reference to beans that need to be cleaned up.